AJSTO/binance_coins_charts/README.md

 This project is created to capture information given from Binance API.
 I was interested in getting information about price, quoteVolume and Volume in USDT of each coin.
 I projected my airflow to launch DAG every 2 miniutes to get 'live' information about coin.
 Selected pair of coins: coin noted on Binance to USDT.
+Collected data going to table in google bigquery.
+From bigquery table data is collected by Looker Studio to perform the visualization about mentioned before three parameters.

 ### ℹ️About Binance API
 [Binance API](https://www.binance.com/en/binance-api)